stelijahsoftware/marelias-notepad/README.md

 X - change app name from markor to notepad2
 X - one click starts new note with date and time
 X - scrollbar always visible + clickable
+X - simplify new file dialog
+X - Change the default flags of (sort by date; reverse order.. etc)

 - darker scrollbars (make ones in files list always visible, this was previously attempted in 2bfc4d86d3a06eb0390e6b9e6daa20e723cbc079)